dechristopher/octadground/README.md

 _Octadground_ is a free/libre open source octad UI developed for [lioctad.org](https://lioctad.org).
-It targets modern browsers, as well as mobile development using Cordova.
-It is based off of the open source [Chessground](https://github.com/ornicar/chessground) library.
+It targets modern browsers and is based off of the open source [Chessground](https://github.com/ornicar/chessground) library.

 ![Octadground board](/screenshots/board.png)